No love for Mandy Moore? See the surprises and snubs from the Emmy nominations

 The absence of "Orange Is the New Black" in the best drama category for the second year in a row is downright criminal.
 At least fans will get to see Uzo Aduba face off against former co-star Samira Wiley ("The Handmaid's Tale") for best dramatic actress.

-And neither Jimmy Fallon and Seth Meyers (both on NBC, TODAY's parent company) were given a nod in the best variety talk show category.
+And neither Jimmy Fallon nor Seth Meyers (both on NBC, TODAY's parent company) was given a nod in the best variety talk show category.

 Still, the full nomination list has us excited.
 Who will take home the coveted statue this year?
 Tune in to the 69th Annual Primetime Emmy Awards with host Stephen Colbert September 17 on CBS to find out.